xenyo/dbtools/README.md

 composer require xenyo/uni-scripts
 ```

-### Note for Windows users
+### Notes for Windows users

-You must run the scripts using Git Bash.
+- You must run the scripts using Git Bash.
 They will not work in cmd or powershell.
-You may need to add the mysql bin directory to your PATH.
+- You must add the MySQL bin directory to your PATH.

 ## Scripts